Best Snow Boots for Toddlers

 There is something magical about the first time your child sees snow!
 Watching the wonder on my own children’s faces the first time they really notice snow has always been a joy.
 With that joy comes the anticipation of letting them romp and play in the snow.
-Of course if your child will be playing in snow they’ll need snow boots, because nothing ruins snow play like being cold and wet.
+Of course if your child will be playing in snow they’ll need the right clothing for snow, and that starts with good snow boots, because nothing ruins snow play like being cold and wet.
+This is our selection of the best winter boots for toddlers.

 I didn’t grow up in a snowy climate so I had a pretty big learning curve raising my kids in one.
 One of my first learning opportunities was figuring out that buying snow boots for my toddlers required more consideration than I anticipated.